masa24/unit4/project/README.md

 |5.
 Users can search game reviews by title, post creator and publisher.  | Met		|no suggestions			|
 |6.
 User can have their own profile page that displays their own posts and the game they own.  | Met			| no suggestion	|

-This was after I showed this to an anonymous student here at my school to get their feedback on the project.
+This was after I showed this to my online gaming friend.

 ## Suggestions for future development